- 10 Night Cruise

 One of the oldest distilleries in Scotland, it is also one of the smallest with just two pot stills – yet still produces some spectacular flavours.
 Established in 1794 by the brother John and Hugh Stevenson, the distillery actually predates the town.
 Refurbished in the 1890’s, there has been little change to the buildings and it still retains its unique charm.
 The tours are informative and you get to witness first-hand the traditional craftsmanship at work as they produce the whisky before enjoying a complimentary dram or two of the Oban 14-year-old West Highland Malt.

 Between the islands of Jura and Scarba hides one of the most dangerous stretches of water around the British Isles.
 Fear not, as we journey to the Corryvreckan Whirlpool – the third largest in the world.
-Watch in amazement as the gravitational effect of the sun and moon create a natural phenomenon.
+Watch in amazement as the gravitational effect of the sun and moon, combined with underwater mountains, create a natural phenomenon.
 During high tides, listen to the roar and watch waves that can reach 9 metres high cause more water to flow in this area than passes out of the Amazon River in a day.
 Spectacular, breath-taking and a sight that will stay with you forever.

 Islay the “Whisky Isle” most southerly of the western isles, Islay is known around the world as home to eight Scottish whisky distilleries including three of the island’s most famous distilleries, Laphroaig, Lagavulin and Ardbeg.
 With its high peat content the strong flavour of the Islay whiskies are most distinctive.
 The history of the island is thought to date back as far as the Mesolithic period after a flint arrowhead dating from 10,800BC was found.
 More recent historical remains can be found at Kildalton Cross with a ruined church and a number of fascinating gravestones.
 There is also the American Monument, built to remember the loss of the hundreds of US soldiers who died when two ships were sunk off the island in 1918.
 Perhaps what makes Islay so special is that it acts as the winter resting place to over 35,000 barnacle geese as well as over 10,000 Greenland white fronted geese.
 The European cousin to the American trumpeter swan, the whooper as well as golden eye ducks are also regularly seen.
 The elusive corncrake and the cirlew sandpiper are also often seen during the summer.
 Permanent residents include the majestic golden eagle, barn owls, guillemot and the red billed chough as well as the sea eagle.
 Wandering through the paths, you can see red deer, fallow deer and roe as well as otters, lizards and seals who gather on the rocks in the evenings.
 Perhaps as you sail to the island you will see the local bottlenose dolphins, minke whales and pilot whales as well as a special glimpse of Killer whales majestically gracing the waves.